wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-config.md

   <tr>
     <td class="tg-0pky">database.server.id</td>
     <td class="tg-0pky">-</td>
-    <td class="tg-0pky">A numeric ID of this database client, which must be unique across all currently running database processes in the MySQL cluster.<br>
+    <td class="tg-0pky">A numeric ID of this database client, which must be unique across all currently running database processes in the cluster.<br>
-*This is applicable only for MySQL</td>
+*This is applicable only for MySQL and MariaDB</td>
   </tr>
   <tr>
     <td class="tg-0pky">table.include.list</td>